 The Budget was undoubtedly a big boost for small businesses.
 Cutting back on business rates, capital gains and corporation taxes brings some welcome relief to the UK’s SME community which has been somewhat neglected by the chancellor and his red box in recent years.

+But the largest point of tension for business owners has been the front page sweetheart deals leveraged by the government for some of the world’s largest corporations.
+MarketInvoice conducted a study of 1,000 UK business owners before the Budget and found that 75 per cent believed that the government favours the interests of big business over their own.
 This should come as no surprise.
 Small business owners feel rightfully hard done by when they see giant corporations exploiting tax loopholes, but the taxman squeezes their own business for every penny

 Read more from the Budget 2016:

 An investigation by The Sunday Times revealed that at least six of Britain’s ten multinationals, including British American Tobacco (BAT); Lloyds Banking Group and Shell, paid no UK corporation tax in 2014 – despite combined global profits of more than £30bn.
 Whilst big businesses have been dodging the taxman, small businesses are actually more exposed to a clamp down.
 Research conducted

 Short on time at the moment?
 Here’s a 500-word summary of the Budget 2016 for entrepreneurs and SME business owners.
 Benjamin Day is head of sales for the north at MarketInvoice

 Share this story